sowcow/blog/content/posts/kundun.md

 Overall, there is a younger audience aspect (PG-13), but it brings both internal and external politics/war and gets existential (in general sense).

 The oracle is my favorite for all the wrong reasons.

+# Visconti

+There is always that part for dessert that is not being said.
+So, common sensibilities are safe today.